matplotlib/matplotlib/doc/devel/contribute.rst

 For more detailed instructions on how to set up Matplotlib for development and best practices for contribution, see :ref:`installing_for_devs`.

-.. note:: GitHub Codespaces workflows
+.. admonition:: GitHub Codespaces workflows

   * If you need to open a GUI window with Matplotlib output on Codespaces, our configuration includes a `light-weight Fluxbox-based desktop